-No we don't have an induction fee or voluntary contribution or whatsoever.
-However we do require that accommodation, food and transport costs must be covered by the volunteer.
-If you stay in our villages, Build Your Future Today Center has arranged with locals for rural accommodation in convenient locations within short walking to your volunteer work, school etc. - the cost of this is very small.
+You will also have to cover your own accommodation, food and transport costs.
+If you stay in our villages, we will arrange with locals for rural accommodation in convenient locations within short walking distance to your volunteer work, school etc. - the cost of this is very small.
 For other programs you would stay in Siem Reap town.